WorkBright Logo

 What details do employees need to provide?

-• any previous or other legal last names, (e.g. their maiden name)
+• Previous or other legal last names, (e.g. their maiden name)

 • Social Security number (if the employer is enrolled in E-Verify)

-The employee must also specify their residency and employment status.
-There are four options:
+As part of the I-9 form, employees must also specify their residency and employment status.
+They can choose from four options:

-3. A lawful permanent resident, with an Alien Registration Number (A-Number) or USCIS Number.
+3. Lawful permanent resident, with an Alien Registration Number (A-Number) or USCIS Number.

-4. A noncitizen authorized to work, such as an asylee or refugee.
+4. Non-citizen authorized to work, such as an asylee or refugee.
 They must provide the date their employment authorization expires.

-The employee must then sign and date the form.
+Once all these details are in place, the employee must sign and date the form.

 Who completes Section 2?

-You, as the employer — or your authorized representative — must fill out I-9 Section 2.
-(We’ll discuss authorized representatives later on.)
+You, as the employer—or your authorized representative—must fill out I-9 Section 2 (and don’t worry—we’ll talk about authorized representatives later on in this guide).

 When should Section 2 be completed?